cisco/arc/docs/github_cloning_process.md

 This process assumes you are going to clone directly from https://github.com:cisco/arc.
 This is opposed to forking model as described [here](github_forking_process.md).

+You can only use this process if you arc part of the arc-committers team is the Cisco org on github.com.
+The reason for this is that for this process to work, you need the to have write access to the repo to create branches.

 ## Cloning the repo